-888, currently the largest online poker network in the US, seems to be taking a measured approach in the state of Pennsylvania, the state that will soon be the most populated to offer poker over the internet.
+888, currently the largest online poker network in the US, seems to be taking a measured approach in Pennsylvania, the state that will soon be the most populated to offer poker over the internet.

 In an exclusive interview with pokerfuse, Yaniv Sherman, 888’s Head of Commercial Development, stated that while Pennsylvania has the potential to be a “big online market,” 888 has “[n]o firm timeline for PA yet, but we’re working with our partners at Caesars in order to bring WSOP into PA as soon as we can.”

 That cautious approach was reinforced by the company on Tuesday during a conference call to discuss its H1 financials for 2019, during which it referred to its strategy for entering new US states as being “Smart and Selective.”

 Notably, Sherman did not mention the status of the 888poker brand coming to Pennsylvania, instead teasing a launch of the WSOP brand which operates under a B2B partnership with 888 on the All American Poker Network (AAPN).
 However, Sherman confirmed that the company still plans to continue offering its globally popular 888poker brand to consumers in the US.

 Sherman also indicated that the recent flip-flop by the US Department of Justice on its interpretation of the Wire Act is a consideration that could impact how the company approaches new states that legalize and regulate online poker.

 But with poker’s low customer acquisition cost and tax rate relative to other its other igaming verticals, it is clear that poker will continue to be an important part of the company’s overall strategy.